-Victor P. H. Ho Executive Director (to 25 September 2009) and Company Secretary (to 30 April 2010) Appointed Secretary from 9 March 2000 and Director from 12 October 2000 Qualifications BCom, LLB (Western Australia) Experience Mr. Ho has been in company secretarial/executive roles with a number of public listed companies since early 2000.
+Victor P. H. Ho Executive Director (to 25 September 2009) and Company Secretary (to 30 April 2010)

+Appointed Secretary from 9 March 2000 and Director from 12 October 2000 since early 2000.
 Previously to this, Mr. Ho had 9 years experience in the taxation profession with the Australian Tax Office and in a specialist tax law firm.
 Mr. Ho has been actively involved in the structuring and execution of a number of corporate transactions, IPOs, various capital raisings and capital management matters and has extensive experience in public company administration, corporations law and ASX compliance and shareholder relations.
-Relevant interest in securities Shares 16,667 Unlisted \$0.938 (21 July 2011) directors' options 600,000 Unlisted \$2.788 (6 March 2012) directors' options 350,000 Unlisted \$3.978 (3 December 2012) directors' options 430,000 Other current directorships in listed entities Executive Director of: Orion Equities Limited (OEQ) (Director since 4 July 2003) Former directorships in other listed entities in past 3 years Sofcom Limited (SOF) (Director between 3 July 2002 and 19 March 2008)